Spardevs/aurora-trip/app/src/main/java/br/com/ticpass/pos/sdk/README.md

 The architecture is designed to be easily extensible:

-1. **Adding new provider types** - Create a new interface extending `AcquirerProvider` and add a corresponding accessor in `AcquirerSdk`
+1. **Adding new provider types** - Create a new interface extending `AcquirerProvider<T>` and add a corresponding accessor in `AcquirerSdk`

-2. **Adding new flavors** - Create a new source set for the flavor and implement the provider interfaces
+2. **Adding new flavors** - Create a new source set for the flavor and implement:
+   - `SdkInstance` - Singleton for managing the flavor's SDK instance
+   - Provider implementations that use the shared `SdkInstance`

+3. **Enhancing type safety** - Add flavor-specific extension methods or interfaces to the provider objects to expose additional functionality while maintaining type safety

+## Benefits of this Architecture

+1. **True Singleton SDK** - Only one SDK instance is created and shared across all providers (payment, printing, NFC)

+2. **Type Safety** - Proper typing ensures compile-time safety for flavor-specific features

+3. **Separation of Concerns** - Each provider is responsible for a specific domain (payment, printing, NFC)

+4. **Build-time Selection** - No runtime conditionals or reflection needed

+5. **Clean API** - Clients interact with a consistent API regardless of flavor

+6. **Testability** - Each component can be easily mocked and tested independently